'A Very Stable Genius': Trump Responds To Renewed Criticism Of His Mental State

 ....to President of the United States (on my first try).
 I think that would qualify as not smart, but genius....and a very stable genius at that!— Donald J. Trump (@realDonaldTrump) January 6, 2018

-Questions surrounding Trump's temperament intensified this week after excerpts from the book, Fire and Fury: Inside The Trump White House, detailed chaos inside the White House and portrayed an inept Trump at the helm.
+Questions surrounding Trump's temperament intensified this week after excerpts from Fire and Fury detailed chaos inside the White House and portrayed an inept Trump at the helm.

 Pulitzer-Prize-winning presidential historian Doris Kearns Goodwin tells Weekend Edition Saturday that Trump's "lack of humility" illustrates an issue with temperament.